 Drink 12 cups of fluid on the day of treatment and for the next 2 days.

 Call your doctor right away if you have blood in your urine or painful urination.

 Call if you have nausea and vomiting that will not stop.

-Apheresis means “to separate.”
-An apheresis machine separates stem cells or lymphocytes from the other blood parts.
-The stem cells or lymphocytes are collected into a bag.
+An apheresis machine separates stem cells from the other blood parts.
 Two arm veins or a catheter are used.
 One vein is needed to draw blood into the machine to separate out cells.
 A second vein is needed to return the rest of the blood back to you from the machine.
-If veins cannot be used for some reason, a central catheter will be inserted most often in the neck or groin.
+The stem cells are collected into a bag.
+If veins cannot be used for some reason, a central catheter will be inserted, most often in the neck or groin.

-You will be connected to the apheresis machine for 3 – 4 hours.
-It may take 1 to 3 days in a row to collect enough stem cells to be used for the stem cell transplant.
-Lymphocyte donors most often finish collection in one day.
+You will be connected to the apheresis machine for 2 – 4 hours.
+If we are not able to collect enough stem cells, you will be asked to return for another session until we are able to collect enough cells.
+Most patients have enough cells after one or two sessions.
 Most patients lie in a bed and sometimes sleep or watch TV during the collection process.
 Apheresis is done on an outpatient basis.
 A nurse or a doctor will be present throughout the process.
 Vital signs will be checked often.
-Some side effects from apheresis can be: fatigue, feeling weak, dizziness, sore arms, and nausea.
+Some side effects from apheresis can be: fatigue, weakness or dizziness, sore arms, and nausea.
 It is best to have someone drive you home.

 After each day, the collected bag of stem cells is removed from the apheresis machine and taken to the Stem Cell Lab.
-The stem cells will be counted and either infused into the recipient or frozen until they are needed for transplant.
+The stem cells will be counted and frozen until they are needed for transplant.